spencermathews/pixeldust/docs/PixeldustSimulation.md

 `initParticles`

 `begin`
 : Play audio, note startTime, and initialize current to 0-th.
+Currently called by dust.pde:begin().
+Could be included in PixeldustSimulation constructor, but leaving it separate makes it possible to load images, etc prior to starting.

 ### General Methods